bellmit/attic/README.md

             context.rollback();
         }

-Given these three methods, and an `AutoCloseable` context type, `Transactor` can manage units of work around "transactable" objects.
+Given these methods, `Transactor` can manage units of work around "transactable" processes.

 ## Transactables